Blow-up phenomena in nonlocal eigenvalue problems: when theories of $L^1$ and $L^2$ meet: Preliminaries, definitions and precise statement of results

 \begin{thm}[Maximum principle for $L^1$-solutions] Assume \textrm{(K1)}.
 Let $\lambda\in(-\infty,\lambda_1)$.
 Let $b$ be defined in \eqref{eq:b}.
 Suppose $f\in L^1(\Omega;\delta^\gamma)$, and $u\in L^1(\Omega;\delta^\gamma)$ is a $\bG_\lambda(\delta^\gamma L^\infty(\Omega))$-weak solution of

 Then, if $f\geq 0$ a.e. in $\Omega$, we have $u\geq 0$ a.e. in $\Omega$. \end{thm} The proof is given in \Cref{sec:MP}.
 A related maximum principle can be found in \cite{CD}.
 As customary, for $L^1$-solution one applies an $L^2$ maximum principle to the test function; the negative part of an $L^2$-solution is a valid test function.
-Classically one uses the fact that $\nabla u_- \cdot \nabla u_+=0$ when $u\in H^1$.
+Classically, one uses the pointwise fact that $\nabla u_- \cdot \nabla u_+=0$ when $u\in H^1$ to deal with the integral cross term $\int \nabla u_- \cdot \nabla u$.
 In the nonlocal case, one choice of dealing with the cross term is by Kato's inequality, tested against the solution itself, as can be seen in the singular integral formulation.
 Such cross term appears for example in the recent breakthrough related to the De Giorgi conjecture \cite{FS}.
-For the full pointwise inequality see \cite{CV,CSi,DGV} for RFL and \cite{AD} for SFL.
-In our approach where the equation in expressed terms of the Green's function which is non-negative, however, the cross term clearly has a sign.
+For the full pointwise Kato's inequality see \cite{CV,CSi,DGV} for RFL and \cite{AD} for SFL.
+In our integral equation expressed in terms of the non-negative Green function, the cross term clearly has a sign.
 The burden of proof shifts to the Poincar\'{e} inequality, which has already been established in \cite{BFV}.

 The maximum principle for the fractional Laplacian ($\lambda=0$) or associated coercive operators (including $\lambda<0$) are well-known.
 In the case of the fractional Laplacian it follows automatically from the condition $\cG_0 (x,y) \ge 0$.
 See for example \cite{Sil,AD,DGV}.